In 1882, the Kane family patriarch, Philip Kane, staked his claim to 320 acres at the base of the Big Horn Mountains along Big Goose Creek.

-The ranch has undergone a lot of changes over the years, growing into roughly 30,320 acres and running about 1100 cows and 240 yearling replacement heifers.
-The fourth generation ranch is currently owned and managed by David and his wife Terri, and will be shepherded into the fifth generation by their son Nate.
+The ranch has undergone a lot of changes since then, growing to about 30,320 acres, 1,100 cows and 240 yearling replacement heifers.
+The fourth generation ranch is owned and managed by David and Terri Kane, and will be shepherded into the fifth generation by their son Nate.

 “Take care of the land and it will take care of you” has become the family’s ranching philosophy.
 David’s father and grandfather deeply believed in leaving the land in better shape than where it started, and David has passed down that ethic to his children.

-Leafy spurge was once a problem on the ranch, however David implemented a flea beetle program to combat the weed.
+Leafy spurge was once a problem on the ranch.
+However David implemented a flea beetle program to combat the weed.
 He has managed the problem by establishing insectary sites and flea beetle populations for collection and distribution.
 Since leafy spurge is not an uncommon problem in the area, David has encouraged his neighbors to begin their own flea beetle programs to combat the pesky plant.

 "The Kane family is an excellent example of land stewardship and conservation on a working family ranch," said Andrew Cassiday, NRCS district conservationist for Sheridan County.
 "The management of their cattle business demonstrates that a family ranch can achieve high end conservation benefits through superior grazing management and infrastructure improvements, thus ensuring productive landscapes and abundant wildlife."